lucas-nelson-uiuc/academia_epidemia/README.md

 # academia_epidemia

 <b>Purpose</b> <br>
 A collection of projects that stem from my curiosity and are curtailed for my consumption.
+Ordered from favorite to least favorite, but let me know if you disagree!

 ## Featured Projects
 ### 1. newsPaper